 It can help reduce tooth decay.
 It’s been shown to prevent cavities and keep your teeth healthy, which is why it’s often added to mouthwashes and toothpaste.

 It will help keep your gums healthy.
-Research suggests that stevia may be able to reduce the risk of gingivitis, or inflammation of your gum tissue—a significant cause of tooth loss, according to the American Dental Association (ADA).
+Research suggests that stevia may reduce the risk of gingivitis, or inflammation of your gum tissue—a significant cause of tooth loss, according to the American Dental Association (ADA).
 The researchers believe this is because stevia has anti-inflammatory properties.
 Plus, it tastes sweet like sugar but doesn’t have any calories!
 That means no more cavities from eating too many sweets!

 It helps treat obesity.